joeyadelman/smart-summary/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:
+Please follow these steps for contributing:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)